nbhatia/nbhatia.github.io/_posts/2021-01-13-Understanding-Dynamic-Typing-in-JS.md

 In the example above, we want to apply some charges to a bank account when a minimum balance in the account is not maintained.
 But while implementing this simple logic, the programmer seems to have made an inadvertent error.
 In the parameters that are passed to the function responsible for applying these charges, the order of the parameters being passed is different from what the function expects.
 Since it's the second parameter which is what is subtracted from the account balance - it's expected to be of numeric type.
 But instead a string type parameter is being passed in its place.
 As we know that the type of variables expected can't be explicitly stated in JS, there's no type checking performed by the language (remember, there's no compiler).

 Also, because of the automatic type conversion (aka **implicit coercion**) in JS, the JS interpreter quietly performs this type conversion, and saves **NaN** in accObj.balance (whenever there's a subtraction operation between a number and a string, the result is NaN - a special value designated to indicate that the value is not-a-number).

-![automatic-type-conversion](/assets/imgs/implicit-coercion.png)

 Now clearly that's a problem.
-The accObj.balance has the value NaN after the call to applyCharges().
 And if you fail to catch this error during testing, it will only come to light when a customer reports it.
+On a compiled language which is statically typed, there's no way such an error could go unnoticed.
+The compiler would catch it immediately.

+![automatic-type-conversion](/assets/imgs/implicit-coercion.png)

 Another thing worth highlighting through this example is the likelihood of the buggy block of code getting executed.
 If it's execution is contained in a if-else block, and if the condition/s requiring it to execute is less likely to be true - then the bug could just sit there in the production code for many days before it's reported.

-The bottomline is that such erroneous pieces of code could get detected only when executed, and if their execution is inside some deeply nested conditional blocks, they could escape detection unless some set of conditions becomes true.
-A true recipe for disaster.
-And that's the reason why your test cases have to ensure good code coverage.
-On a compiled language which is statically typed, there's no way such an error could go unnoticed.
-The compiler would catch it immediately.
+One way to catch these bugs before they get to production is to write enough quality test cases so as to ensure good code coverage.
+But is there something we could do to avaoid such situaltions completely?
+Read on.

 ## How to avoid errors introduced by loose type checking